igrafx/miningkafka/howto.md

 After compilation, locate the **aggregation-connector_{version}.jar** file (or **aggregation-main-connector_{version}.jar** for AggregationMain) in the **artifacts** directory.

-Copy this file and paste it into the **docker-compose/connect-plugins/** directory in LiveConnect (create this directory if it doesn’t already exist).
+Copy this file and paste it into the **docker-compose/connect-plugins/** directory in `Docker Compose` (create this directory if it doesn’t already exist).

-Once LiveConnect is launched, the connector will be available for use.
+Once the infrastructure is launched, the connector will be available for use.

 ### Creating and Adding a New Connector